Beowulf (2007 film): Academic response

 However, there were also positive academic reviews.
 Philosophy professor Stephen T. Asma argued that "Zemeckis's more tender-minded film version suggests that the people who cast out Grendel are the real monsters.
 The monster, according to this charity paradigm, is just misunderstood rather than evil (similar to the version presented in John Gardner's novel Grendel).
 The blame for Grendel's violence is shifted to the humans, who sinned against him earlier and brought the vengeance upon themselves.
 The only real monsters, in this tradition, are pride and prejudice.
 In the film, Grendel is even visually altered after his injury to look like an innocent, albeit scaly, little child.
 In the original Beowulf, the monsters are outcasts because they're bad (just as Cain, their progenitor, was outcast because he killed his brother), but in the film Beowulf the monsters are bad because they're outcasts [...]
 Contrary to the original Beowulf, the new film wants us to understand and humanize our monsters."

+Andrew E. Larsen criticized the film for its changes from the poem, criticizing the characters of Hrothgar and Beowulf as well as Wealtheow and Grendel's mother, and felt the script to be "misogynistic".